Skip to content

 • Concurrent targets: up to 3.

-• Weakness: loses people who are genuinely still (reading, sleeping) after a few seconds, because the tracking relies on frame-to-frame radar signal changes.
+• Weakness: loses people who are genuinely still (reading, sleeping) after a few seconds, because tracking relies on frame-to-frame radar changes.

 SEN0609 — static-presence radar

 The SEN0609 is a DFRobot static-presence mmWave module that fills in where the LD2450 drops off.
-It reports binary presence only — "someone is here" or "not here" — with no coordinates.
+It only reports whether the room is occupied — "here" or "not here" — with no coordinates.

 • Range: up to 16 m.